MARKETING FOR SME'S - ARE YOU LISTENING TO YOUR CUSTOMERS?

 Direct - There can be immediate feedback through front line employees such as sales personnel and telephone contacts.

 Questionnaires - These are useful for gathering mass data to then analyse accordingly.
-Questionnaires and surveys are an efficient and cheap way of gathering quantitative data on how your customers feel about your offerings.
-In recent years this has been made even cheaper and simple by free online survey services such as Survey Monkey.
-Providing customers an incentive such as a 10% discount for answering the survey is an effective way of getting more customers to submit!
+Questionnaires and surveys are efficient and cheap ways of gathering quantitative data on how your customers feel about your offerings.
+In recent years, this has been made even cheaper and simpler by free online survey services such as Survey Monkey.
+Offering customers an incentive, such as a 10% discount for answering the survey, is an effective way of getting more customers to submit!

-Social listening – Social listening refers to the monitoring of your social media channels, looking for any mentions of your brand, service, keywords or competitors.
-SME’s can use this information to improve their communications and practices in order to more successfully serve its customers.
+Social listening – Social listening refers to the monitoring of your social media channels, looking for any mentions of your brand, services, keywords or competitors.
+SMEs can use this information to improve their communications and practices in order to more successfully serve their customers.
 This can also be used to identify gaps in the market that consumers are literally asking to be filled.

 The old methods of communication are obsolete.
-Companies must now actively listen to what their customers say about the image of the company brand that is being conveyed to them.
-Feedback is a positive thing; it can inspire the company to employ greater innovation in developing its brand and, in turn, they can get a clearer and more focused message out there.
+Companies must now actively listen to what their customers say about the image of their brand that is being conveyed to them.
+Feedback is a positive thing: it can inspire the company to employ greater innovation in developing its brand and, in turn, they can get a clearer and more focused message out there.
 Everyone benefits.

 About the author: Vincent Bissette is the Creative & Managing Director of Propel Marketing & Design, as well as acting as a Brand Advisor at various client companies.
 For over 30 years Vincent has been helping local and national companies across the UK achieve greater commercial success while minimising the cost of doing it.
 Vincent has been at the heart of design and marketing in Glasgow for 30 years and.
 Throughout that time, there’s not much he hasn't done or many industries he hasn't worked in.
 Now based in Hamilton, South Lanarkshire with Propel Marketing and Design he looks to continue to transform the fortunes of businesses through effective targetted marketing.